Previous World Voice Days:

 - From 1 week to the day of event = no refund (under any circumstances, including illness)

-- Should the BVA cancel a course, a full refund will be offered.
+- Should the BVA cancel a course, a full refund of the delegate fee only will be offered (but no other costs that may have been incurred).